 - Housekeeping – we typically invest quite a bit of time in finding, vetting and training a local housekeeper.
 That individual is quite important to the overall success, as they have a large impact on guest satisfaction (it has to be clean and neat every single time), as well as our ability to manage multiple properties remotely (they have to show up on time, every time).

 - Price Management – There’s a reason why hotels, airlines, and other industries adjust their pricing regularly depending on the demand, time of year, and a myriad of other factors.
 This is where technology comes in again.
 There are a couple of tools available on the market, such as PriceLabs, BeyondPricing, and UseWheelhouse that help Airbnb hosts with price management.
-They monitor the demand, competition, and occupancy of your listings and those of your competitors and automatically adjusts pricing for every single one of your listings every single day.
+They monitor the demand, competition, and occupancy of your listings and those of your competitors and automatically adjust pricing for every single one of your listings every single day.
 You can set a strategy that you prefer and it will make the adjustments that help you get there.
 You can even calculate your fees using the Airbnb fee calculator.
 Another great tool for managing your property business.

 - Virtual Assistant – eventually, we also hired a virtual assistant to help us manage everything above, as well as handle edge cases with guests or ground teams.
 Once you get to a certain scale, that individual can also become hugely important and we’ve been very lucky with whom we’ve worked with.